BitsFusion: 1.99 bits Weight Quantization of Diffusion Model: Training Extreme Low-bit Diffusion Model

 \textbf{Quantization Error-aware Time Step Sampling.} The training of diffusion models requires sampling different time steps in each optimization iteration.
 We explore how to adjust the strategy for time step sampling such that the quantization error in each time step can be effectively reduced during training.
 We first train a $1.99$-bit quantized model with Eq.~\eqref{eqn:overall_loss}. {Then, we calculate the difference of the predicted latent features between the quantized model and the full-precision model as $\mathbb{E}_{t, \mathbf{x}} [ \frac{1 - \bar{\alpha}_t}{\bar{\alpha}_t} \| \boldsymbol{\hat\epsilon}_{\boldsymbol{\theta}_\texttt{fp}}(t, \mathbf{z}_t, \mathbf{c}) - \boldsymbol{\hat\epsilon}_{\boldsymbol{\theta}_\texttt{int}, \mathbf{s}}(t, \mathbf{z}_t, \mathbf{c}) \|^2 ]$, where $t \in \left[ 0, 1, \cdots, 999 \right]$ and $\bar{\alpha}_t$ is the noise scheduler (detailed derivation in App.~\ref{app:error_time}).
 The evaluation is conducted on a dataset with $128$ image-text pairs.
 Fig.~\ref{fig:ts} shows the quantization error does not distribute equally across all time steps.
 Notably, \emph{the quantization error keeps increasing as the time steps approach $t = 999$}.

 To mitigate the quantization error prevalent near the time steps $t = 999$, we propose a sampling strategy by utilizing a distribution specifically tailored to sample more time steps exhibiting the largest quantization errors, thereby enhancing performance.
 To achieve this goal, we leverage the Beta distribution.
 Specifically, time steps are sampled according to $t \sim \textit{Beta}(\alpha, \beta)$, as shown in Fig. \ref{fig:ts}.
 We empirically set $\alpha = 3.0$ and $\beta = 1.0$ for the best performance.
-Combining the strategy of time steps sampling with Eq.~\eqref{eqn:overall_loss}, we conduct the Stage-I training.